spagnuolo/solarblock/chaincode/asset-transfer-sbe/README.md

 ```
 peer chaincode query -C mychannel -n sbe -c '{"Args":["ReadAsset","asset1"]}'
 ```
-The result is a new asset owned by Org1, identified using the Org1 MSP ID `Org1MSP`:
+The result is a new asset owned by Org1, identified using the Org1 MSP ID `OrgNetzbetreiberMSP`:
-`{"ID":"asset1","Value":100,"Owner":"Org1User1","OwnerOrg":"Org1MSP"}`
+`{"ID":"asset1","Value":100,"Owner":"Org1User1","OwnerOrg":"OrgNetzbetreiberMSP"}`

 In addition to creating the asset, the `CreateAsset` function also sets a state-based endorsement policy for the asset.
 Only a peer of the asset owner, can successfully endorse an asset update.
 To demonstrate the key-level endorsement policy, lets try to update the asset while targeting the Org2 peer:
 ```